clowee/OpenSZZ-Cloud-Native/README.md

 Docker compose should be modified in the following way:

 SERVER=http://localhost
-It should contains the ip or dress of the server where the container is running.
+It should contains the ip address of the server where the container is running.

 cd gui
 mvn install